 The gentlemen recruited Chef Nicholas Wilber to head up the kitchen.
 As one of the leading chefs in the Farm to Table movement, Chef Wilber has developed a simple yet thoughtful menu drawing on three years of experience at the helm of The Fat Radish.
 His passion for local, seasonal, organic produce and sustainably-sourced proteins are showcased in dishes such as the Long Island Fluke Crudo and the Fennel & Fish Pie with Lobster and Taragon arriving at our table.
 Other highlights include the mint lemonade, Peeky Toe Crab & Avocado Toast (Anthony’s favorite), a dozen Chattum Mass oysters with Mignonette Sauce, and the apple pie a la mode.

 We are holed up in the Map Room, the private dining room upstairs designed for intimate gatherings around a long wooden table.
-Old maps collected by the Winser family over the years line the walls while American walnut, copper, black steel, and white washed walls create a clean and simply point of view with an emphasis on high quality materials.
-The result is a two story space that harkens back to the age of Shackleton’s polar explorations while paying homage to the explorers clubs that preserve it.
+Old maps collected by the Winser family over the years line the walls while American walnut, copper, black steel, and white washed walls create a clean and simple point of view with an emphasis on high quality materials.
+The result is a two story space that harkens back to the age of Shackleton’s polar explorations while paying homage to The Explorers Club that memorializes it.

 While a trek to the South Pole demands endurance, an iron will, and a royal bankrolling, The East Pole requires only an appetite and a Lyft (Uber is old hat and more expensive) to East 65th Street.
 Gastronomical adventure calls north of 14th St. You will not be disappointed.
 The only thing you may be haunted by afterwards is the butternut squash cooked down with apples and onions almost to the point of soup, then tossed with rock shrimp and cavatelli for a pasta that tastes simultaneously rich and light.